czl9707/notes-n-writings/Python Async Tests.md

 ==================== 1 failed, 1 passed in 10.04s =====================
 ```

-*Note: this section is more about implementation detail, skip if you are not interested.*
+*Note: next section addresses implementation detail.
+Feel free to skip if you are not interested.*

 ### Fixtures Lifecycle

-Going back to the solution `pytest-asyncio` + `pytest-subtests`, all tests executed as `subtests` are more or less sharing same set of fixtures. going one level deeper, they are sharing same set of fixtures lifecycles.
-Which means we have to either handle fixture lifecycle inside test function, or just let them share the same instance of fixture.
+Going back to the solution `pytest-asyncio` + `pytest-subtests`, all tests executed as `subtests` are more or less sharing same set of fixtures.
+Which means we have to either manage fixtures lifecycle inside test function, or just literally let them share the same fixtures.

 Moving to the plugin `pytest-asyncio-concurrent`, We are facing the same problem.
-I don't want to dive too deep into the design and implementation of pytest.
-Pytest register each `FixtureDef` as singleton across the session. `FixtureDef` instance is essentially the metadata of the fixture and also holds the value if it is entered.
+Pytest register each `FixtureDef` as singleton across the session. `FixtureDef` instance contains the metadata of the fixture,  and also in charge of storing its value once it is entered, and clearing once exited.

-The solution here is a bit hacky but straight forward.
-We clone the `FixtureDef` instance before a function fixture is being requested, and we maintain a cache of `FixtureDef` using key as `Function`.
+The solution, while a bit hacky, is straightforward.
+We clone the `FixtureDef` instance before a function fixture is requested, and we maintain a cache of `FixtureDef` instances using `Function` as key.

-Welcome to try out [pytest-asyncio-concurrent](https://github.com/czl9707/pytest-asyncio-concurrent), and please let me know if any thoughts!

 ## Ending

-When it comes to system testing, the testing strategy should reflect the model of the system under testing, especially from the concurrency perspective.
-Instead of simply running tests concurrently:
+When working with system tests, the testing strategy should reflect the model of the system under testing, particularly regarding concurrency.
+Throughout the exploration, we've seen that effective concurrency management requires:

-1. Organize tests into logical groups in a real-world usage pattern.
+- Organize tests into logical groups following real-world usage pattern.
-1. Handle timeout to prevent fall into infinite loops.
+- Implement timeout to prevent infinite loops and ensure predictable execution.
-1. Manage tests environment isolation carefully.
+- Manage tests environment isolation carefully to maintain test integrity.

+I built [pytest-asyncio-concurrent](https://github.com/czl9707/pytest-asyncio-concurrent) to address these needs, after experimenting with different approaches.
+Welcome to try out [pytest-asyncio-concurrent](https://github.com/czl9707/pytest-asyncio-concurrent), and welcome any feedback!